The Fife Traditional Singing Festival

 The Covenanters Hotel, Falkland.
 (Just up the road from Falkland Palace) & Restaurant.

-The Lomond Hills Hotel, Freuchie - now unfortunately closed down.
+The Lomond Hills Hotel, Freuchie - now still closed.

 Pitlessie Village Inn, Pitlessie (Just 4 miles from Freuchie towards Cupar) & Restaurant.